Horizontal Kakeya maximal operators in finite Heisenberg groups: Exact exponents and applications

 The upper bounds in Theorem~\ref{thm:exact-rd} are obtained by interpolating the sharp $\ell^2$ estimate of Theorem~\ref{thm:sr-l2-bound} with endpoint bounds ($\ell^1\to\ell^1$, $\ell^1\to\ell^\infty$, $\ell^\infty\to\ell^\infty$) and $\ell^p$ embeddings on~$\mathcal{D}_1$.
 For sharpness, each of the four terms in~\eqref{eq:Ard-formula} is forced by an explicit test function: a point mass, the indicator of a single horizontal line, the indicator of two non-parallel affine lines lifted to $t=0$, and the constant function $F\equiv 1$, respectively.

 To extend Theorem~\ref{thm:exact-rd} to higher rank $n\ge 2$, a natural first step is to establish the analogue of Theorem~\ref{thm:sr-l2-bound}, namely, an estimate of the form

 A straightforward adaptation of the $n=1$ Fourier/Plancherel strategy yields a bound on the scale of $q^{\frac n2}$, rather than the smaller scale $q^{\frac{2n-1}{2n}}$ suggested by the point-mass obstruction.
-Closing this gap therefore appears to require genuinely new input.
-We plan to address the case $n\ge 2$ in a forthcoming arXiv revision.
+Closing this gap therefore appears to require genuinely new input. { We leave the case $n\ge 2$ for future work.}